jacob2864/stranded-island/situations/findneedsandgetsaved.md

 You find a knife, some clothes and shoes.
-On your way back you find a flare. you use the flare and boat saves you
+On your way back you find a flare.
+You use the flare and a boat saves you!

+Restart (link back to start)